User Experience Insights

-We are at almost the end of this year running with strange pandemic times, I am sitting down to write my last blog of the year 2020 that shall guide the resources needed to play with your SAP data using Azure services to build a robust data analytics platform on the Snowflake platform.
+We are at the end of this year running with strange pandemic times, I am sitting down to write my last blog of the year 2020 that shall guide the resources needed to play with your SAP data using Azure services to build robust data analytics platform on the Snowflake platform.

 As we all know, Santa Clause runs on SAP, and his North pole’s supply chain data is growing every year, and the Elfs IT team started exploring Industry 4.0, Machine learning, and tractions for serverless services, including high-performance data warehouses like a Snowflake, Azure Synapse with fully automated, zero administration, and combined with a data lake so that they could focus on increasing Line of Business(LoB) on SAP S/4HANA without any trouble.

 Sounds very interesting…Let’s keep scrolling to see what’s next!

 According to Gartner(my favorite one!), the public cloud services market continues to grow, largely due to the data demands of modern applications and workloads.
 And data is one of the leading factors in this transition.
 In recent years, organizations have struggled with processing big data, sets of data large enough to overwhelm commercially available computing systems.
 (Source: Gartner news)